 Table (2) presents the medical history and lifestyles pattern of the respondents.
 Twenty-three-point one percent (23.1%) of the respondents were on hypertensive drug, similarly, 21.1% had diabetes mellitus while 15.3% 11.0% and 4.6% drinks alcoholic beverage, use tobacco and smoke as at the time of data collection.
 This act was predominantly among male participants.
 Engagement in physical exercise was less than fifty percent of the respondents.
 More than half did not involve in exercise

-Table: 2 Medical history and lifestyles pattern of the Respondents
+Table: 2 Medical history and lifestyles pattern of the Respondents. (n=346)